parth-royal/parthroyal-resume/README.md

 * **Ginie Digital Pvt.
 Ltd.** (Full-Stack Intern)
     * 2022 February - 2022 June
-    * Developed a Full Stack  for internal users using a Js Framework .
+    * Developed a Full Stack App for internal users using a Js Framework .
     * Built a robust data pipeline using Python and Pandas.

 **Projects**